kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

      (return (log x base)))
 ```

 So my claim is that for some simple Python cases, clj-tiles graphics are more suitable than BlockPy.
-The reason is that BlockPy, being a learning tool, needs to cover all Python constructs. clj-tiles graphics, on the other hand, use only two types of blocks, the list and the vector:
+The reason is that BlockPy, being a learning tool, needs to cover all Python constructs.
+In the examples shown up to now, clj-tiles, on the other hand, uses only two types of blocks, the list and the vector:

 ![Clojure-for](/blog/images/clojure_lv_block.png).